Psalm 84

 Psalm 84 is the 84th psalm of the Book of Psalms, beginning in the English of the King James Version: "How amiable are thy tabernacles, O Lord of hosts!".
-The Book of Psalms forms part of the Ketuvim section of the Hebrew Bible and part of the Christian Old Testament.
+The Book of Psalms forms part of the Ketuvim section of the Hebrew Bible and part of the Old Testament of the Christian Bible.
 In the slightly different numbering system of the Greek Septuagint version of the bible, and in its Latin translations, the Vulgate, this psalm is Psalm 83.
 In Latin, the psalm is known as "Quam dilecta tabernacula tua Domine virtutum".
 The psalm is a hymn psalm, more specifically a pilgrimage psalm, attributed to the sons of Korah.

 The psalm forms a regular part of Jewish, Catholic, Lutheran, Anglican and other Protestant liturgies.
 It has often been set to music, notably in Schein's motet Wie lieblich sind deine Wohnungen and by Johannes Brahms who included it in his Ein deutsches Requiem.
 The psalm was paraphrased in hymns.
 Dealing with the place where God lives, its beginning has been used as an inscription on synagogues and churches, and the psalm is sung for dedication ceremonies of buildings and their anniversaries.